 With the removal of the cap on the Swiss Franc exchange rate, the exchange rate risk has once again been realised, but the FMA does not have any way of intervening in this matter.

 A foreign currency loan remains a highly speculative financial instrument, which is associated with high risks that could be realised at any time.
-The Financial Market Authority continues to recommend that consumers contact the bank issuing the loan to talk about the situation of the loan and to analyse the financial options in detail, checking the relevant measures for limiting risk against the customer’s appetite for risk, and to draw up a individually tailored solution for every customer.
+The FMA continues to recommend that consumers contact the bank issuing the loan to talk about the situation of the loan and to analyse the financial options in detail, checking the relevant measures for limiting risk against the customer’s appetite for risk, and to draw up a individually tailored solution for every customer.

 In more difficult situations the conciliation service (Schlichtungsstelle) can also provide help in finding a solution.
 Further information about the Schlichtungsstelle can be found on the Internet (in German) at https://verbraucherschlichtung.at.